Jeffreydne/password-generator/README.md

 ## Code Example

-The below JavaScript example shows how I use the prompt method to let a user input 'yes' or 'no' after reading the statement telling them to state whether or not they want to use lower case letters in their random password.
+The below JavaScript example shows how I use the prompt method to let a user input 'yes' or 'no' after reading the statement directing them to state whether or not they want to use lower case letters in their random password.
 I then use an if statement to make sure they have actually entered either 'yes' or 'no'.
 If not an alert is displayed telling them they must do so and the prompt is then repeated.
 If they do enter yes, then the string "lowCase" is pushed into the empty array which was declared at the top of this code snippet.
 This code block is then repeated for the other 3 possible types of characters to use which are upper case letters, numbers, and special characters.
-At the end of these 4 blocks of code there will be an array that includes each of the character types that the users wants to use in their random password.
+At the end of these 4 blocks of code there will be an array that includes a string representing each of the character types that the users wants to use in their random password.

 ```JS
       const typeCharArr = [];